The Davenport (Davenport, Iowa): History

 Stockholders incorporated the Davenport Hotel Company in 1905 to construct a modern hotel that was roughly equidistant from the city's two passenger depots.
 The construction of the Davenport Hotel in 1907 ushered in the third phase of hotel construction in the city of Davenport.
 It replaced the Kimball House as Davenport's finest hotel.
 The other hotels that belong to this era are the Dempsey Hotel (1913), the Hotel Blackhawk (1915) and the Hotel Mississippi (1931).
 It was considered the first "modern" hotel in the city, and was touted as one of the finest hotels in the Mississippi River Valley when it opened.
 The hotel featured such amenities as "fireproof" construction, elevators, a dining room, and sample rooms for traveling salesmen.
 The building's interior also featured "steam heat, hot and cold water, telephones and electric lights, heavy brass bedsteads with box springs and hair mattresses, velvet carpets and fancy window draperies, quartered oak and Flemish oak furniture, mahogany combination tables and writing desks and beveled mirrors."
 It was also the first of Davenport's "tall buildings."

-The Davenport was built a block away from the new Rock Island Railroad station making it convenient for travelers.
+The Davenport was built a block away from the new Rock Island Railroad station, making it convenient for travelers.
 However, it was undermined by the Dempsey Hotel, which was built next to the station and provided moderately priced rooms.
 The more elegant Hotel Blackhawk also resulted in a loss of business to the Davenport and the hotel was sold to the Blackhawk Hotel company in 1916.
 The hotel was damaged in a large fire in 1939.

 The building remained a hotel into the 1960s, but it eventually became an apartment building.
 It was extensively renovated in the mid-1980s at a cost of $5.5 million.

+It was badly damaged during the August 2020 Midwest derecho, which had resulted in some residents having to evacuate the building.
+It was acquired by the Davenport Hotel LLC in a 2021 deal worth about $4.2 million.

+Compared to the front of the building on Main Street, its rear face, next to a parking lot, had a dilapidated appearance.
+Days before the collapse, a structural engineer noted that the rear's brick façade was deformed.
+Repair work started on May 25, but according to the Quad-City Times, part of the building was still "bulging out" by May 27.
+On the same day, the bulging was reported in a 911 call to the Scott Emergency Communications Center.